Making Professional Negligence Claims Against Solicitors

 If the claim cannot proceed, the client would have lost the chance to bring a claim for compensation for their injuries due to the solicitor’s negligence.
 The client can then bring a claim against the solicitor for the loss of chance, arguing that if the solicitor had not missed the court deadline, they would have been successful in the claim and would have received compensation for the injuries they suffered.

-It is not always straightforward to make such a claim.
+In any of these circumstances, it is not always straightforward to make a professional negligence claim.
 The solicitor who was previously enthusiastic about the claim may well argue that it was not such a good claim after all, and that the client has in fact not suffered any loss worth pursuing.
 The solicitor’s insurer will not want to be seen as an easy target.

 If your lawyer makes a mistake, they should alert you and advise you to take independent legal advice.
 Because of the wide range of services we provide, GA may be able to take over your case in order to try to fix the mistake and, if that is not successful, we can then advise you about making a claim for professional negligence against the lawyer.

-At GA Solicitors, we have long experience of making claims against all manner of professionals, including those working in the law, accountancy and construction industry.
-Dispute Resolution Solicitor, Matthew Ellis is a member of the Professional Negligence Lawyers Association and would be happy to discuss any concerns you may have.
+At GA Solicitors, we have long experience of making claims against all manner of professionals, including those working in the law industry.
+Dispute Resolution Solicitor Ieuan Jones would be happy to discuss any concerns you may have.
 We may even be able to act under a no win, no fee agreement in certain cases.